Middle School Science

 I have been blessed with a Catholic education, am sending my children to Catholic schools, and have committed myself to teaching for the Archdiocese.

 Growing up in Hastings, MN, I attended Hastings Parochial School.
 I graduated from St. Mary's College in Notre Dame, IN with a major in elementary education and minor in mathematics.
 I received my Master of Education from St. Mary's University and an Education Specialist degree from the University of St. Thomas.
 I moved to Golden Valley in August 2016 with my husband, Todd, and 6 children.
-We have a rescue dog, who loves to dig, named Lexi.
+We have a rescue dog named Lexi.
 I am an active member of Good Shepherd Parish.

 I have been teaching in the Archdiocese since 1994.
 I taught at St. John the Baptist Catholic School in Vermillion, MN for most of 1997-2016 in the 5th and 6th grade classroom.
 This is where I found my passion for teaching science, starting the school science fair, science night, and annual environmental retreat.
-My summer vacations include Space Camp in Huntsville, AL, Minnesota Minerals Education Workshops, Audubon Center educator experiences, and rock hunting in Maine.
+My summer vacations include Space Camp in Huntsville, AL, Minnesota Minerals Education Workshops, Audubon Center educator experiences, rock hunting in Maine, and many other educator conferences and workshops.

 I am excited to be able to share my passion for C-STEM education with the Sacred Heart community by helping our students experience science in varied, interesting, and enjoyable ways.
 Classes will be a mixture of exploration, group activities, and labs in order for students to develop a conceptual framework for science.